Zoom shares rise as company raises earnings outlook ahead of hybrid workplace

 The better-than-expected results have prompted the company to raise its earnings outlook for the full 2022 fiscal year.

-Looking ahead, Zoom is now forecasting total full-year revenue for fiscal 2022 between $3.975 billion and $3.990 billion, or 50% year-over-year growth, with adjusted earnings per share between $4.56 and $4.61 based on approximately 311 million shares outstanding.
-For the second quarter, the company is forecasting total revenue of $985 million and $990 million, with adjusted earnings per share between $1.14 and $1.15.
+Looking ahead, Zoom is now forecasting total full-year revenue for fiscal 2022 between $3.975 billion and $3.990 billion, or 50% year-over-year growth, with adjusted earnings per share between $4.56 and $4.61, based on approximately 311 million shares outstanding.
+For the second quarter, the company is forecasting total revenue between $985 million and $990 million, with adjusted earnings per share between $1.14 and $1.15.

 However, the company will face an uphill battle to keep its momentum going as COVID-19 restrictions continue to ease.